 This day in biotechnology

-The following events took place on this day (27th March) in years past:
+The following events took place on this day (18th June) in years past:

 Today monoclonal antibodies are indispensable to medicine.
 They are not only used as therapeutics, comprising six out of ten of the best selling drugs in the world, but are also critical to unravelling the pathways of disease and integral components of diagnostic tests.
 Yet, the story of how these unsung microscopic heroes came into the world and helped change healthcare remains largely untold.
 The journey of monoclonal antibodies all started when an Argentinian émigré called César Milstein arrived at the Laboratory of Molecular Biology in Cambridge, the same laboratory where Watson and Crick discovered the structure of DNA.
 This exhibition tells the story of how Milstein came to develop monoclonal antibodies and demonstrated their clinical application for the first time.

-Click here to view the exhibition.
+Exploring the places and institutions, and people working in them, across the world like Laboratory of Molecular Biology (pictured) where the science of biotechnology has been developed.
 A pioneer in the field of molecular biology, the Laboratory of Molecular Biology was the place where the helix-structure of DNA was finally determined and where the first long-surviving monoclonal antibodies were created.
-Click here to learn more about Laboratory of Molecular Biology or click here to browse all the places.
+Click here to learn more about Laboratory of Molecular Biology.

+An ever-growing list of events, currently 1825 events, that have contributed to the growth of biotechnology.
+Click here to browse the timeline.
 For timelines for specific sciences click here: antibodies, CRISPR-Cas9, genetics, gene therapy, immunotherapy, monoclonal antibodies, vaccines, virology.
 For timelines for specific places click here: Cambridge University, Harvard University, The Laboratory of Molecular Biology, The Pasteur Institute, Rockefeller University, The Wistar Institute.
 For timelines for specific people click here: Cesar Milstein, Fred Sanger, Donall Thomas, Herman Waldmann.

 The untold story of monoclonal antibodies